jboss-integration/fuse-bxms-integ/release/karaf/distro/README_FUSE_INTEGRATION.md

 Requirements
 ============
-DROOLS_VERSION --> 6.2.0.Final-redhat-9
+Compatible Drools Version: ${version.org.kie}

-1. Download the Fuse distribution that is aligned with the version of fuse-integration:
+1. Download the Fuse distribution that is aligned with the version of fuse-integration.
+This version is aligned with fuse ${version.fuse.eap}
-    `
-  * This is important.
-If you want to use the 6.2.1.redhat-137 (for instance) version of Fuse, you need to install the fuse-integration features on top of fuse-6.2.1.redhat-137
      `
 2. Add the Remote Maven Repository that contains the fuse dependencies to your karaf instance:
     `